ebullient/ttrpg-convert-cli/README.md

     - `--index` Create `all-index.json` containing all of the touched artifact ids, and `src-index.json` that shows the filtered/allowed artifact ids.
 These files are useful when tweaking exclude rules (as shown below).
     - `-o dm` The target output directory.
 Files will be created in this directory.

     The rest of the command-line specifies input files:

-    - `5etools-mirror-1.github.io/data` Path to the data directory containing 5etools files (a clone or release of the mirror repo)
+    - `5etools-mirror-1.github.io/data` Path to the 5etools `data` directory (from a clone or release of the repo)

+    This should produce a set of markdown files in the `dm` directory.

 3. Invoke the command again, this time including sources and custom items: